Agro-care/AgroAssist-Frontend/README.md

-# React Agricultural and E-commerce Web Application
+# Agro Assist Front - End

 This is a **React-based web application** that provides agricultural tools and e-commerce functionalities, including crop recommendations, fertilizer advice, disease identification, equipment rentals, and product management.
 The app supports **role-based access** for Admin, Farmer, and User roles.